tarlepp/angular-ngrx-frontend/README.md

 ## Installation

-This installation guide expects that you're `make` commands.

 ### 1. Clone repository

 Use your favorite IDE and get checkout from GitHub or just use following command